LLNL/Sina/examples/README.md

 Facilitating sharing of individual example files outside of the context of repository clones involves ensuring that converters and example scripts include the name of the dataset on which they operate.
-So each The directory name shall be the name of the dataset and the names of associated converters, ingestors, and example scripts shall start with the name of the dataset.
+So each directory name shall be the name of the dataset.
+Also, the names of associated converters, ingestors, and example scripts shall start with the name of the dataset.

 Furthermore, the name of each converter script shall conform to the convention of `dataset_sourcetype2desttype.py`, where `dataset` is replaced with the name